 Pavel Durov, Vkontakte founder

-Durov was born on October 10, 1984 in Leningrad (now St. Petersburg).
-He spent part of his childhood in Turin, Italy, because his father, Valery (who holds a Ph.
-D. in philology), worked there.
-Pavel’s older brother Nikolai won medals in international math and programming competitions.
+The boy was born on October 10, 1984 in Leningrad (now St. Petersburg).
+He spent part of his childhood in Turin, Italy, because his father Valery (who holds a Ph.
+D. in philology) worked there.
+Pavel’s elder brother Nikolai won medals in international math and programming competitions.

 Pavel is one of the best and most talented Russian programmers.
-Durov became an emblem for Internet-era success in Russia.
+Actually, he became an emblem for Internet-era success in Russia.

 On his 27th birthday, he donated a million dollars to the Wikimedia Foundation.